 The Chairs for Women in Science and Engineering (CWSE) Program was launched in 1996.
 The goal of the program is to increase the participation of women in science and engineering, and to provide role models for women active in, and considering, careers in these fields.
 The CWSE Program is regional—with one Chair for each of the Atlantic, Quebec, Ontario, Prairies, and British Columbia/Yukon regions.
 NSERC funding must be matched by cash contributions from supporting organizations.

 Chairs are tenable at any NSERC-eligible Canadian university within a designated region.
-Chairholders are approved for a five-year term, renewable for an additional three to five years.
+Chairs are approved for a five-year term, renewable for an additional term of three to five years.

 NSERC will match cash contributions from the host university and supporting organizations (partners) up to a maximum of $70,000 per year.
+In addition, as of fiscal year 2016-2017, NSERC will contribute an extra $40,000 per year if the partners contribute at least $70,000, for a total of $110,000 per year.
+In the event that partners contribute less than $70,000 per year, NSERC will match their contribution without any extra funds.
 NSERC will also consider matching in-kind contributions consisting of staff time, salaries, equipment, and any other resources provided by the supporting organizations.

-In addition, NSERC will match host university cash contributions of $20,000 with $25,000 to support a postdoctoral fellow or research engineer to help the chairholders maintain their research activity at a high level during their tenure as a CWSE.
-Note: The Chair must hold NSERC research funding as the primary investigator to be eligible to receive the $25,000 for a postdoctoral fellow.
+NSERC will also match host university cash contributions of $20,000 with $25,000 to support a postdoctoral fellow or research engineer to help the chairholders maintain their research activity at a high level during their tenure as a CWSE.
+Note: The Chair must hold NSERC research funding as the primary investigator to be eligible to receive the $25,000 to support a postdoctoral fellow.

 Chairholders are expected to contribute up to 50 percent of their time to the activities of the Chair and the remaining time to their professor/researcher activities at the university.
 If the chairholder’s salary is wholly covered by the host institution, the portion of the salary corresponding to the Chair’s activities (commensurate with the release time granted by the host institution) will be considered as a contribution that can be matched by NSERC funds (project component).
 Alternatively, NSERC and supporting organization funds may also be used to cover a portion of the salary corresponding to the Chair’s activities (salary component).
 For instance, if the candidate proposes to spend 50 percent of her time on Chair-related activities, the contributions from NSERC and the supporting organization(s) can be used to defray up to 50 percent of her salary.
 The university will be responsible for any salary increments over the course of the award due to merit, progression through the ranks and inflation.
 Applications that contain a salary component must be clearly indicated as such.